-It’s helpful to have a holistic view of all your investments in different accounts at different places.
+It’s helpful to have a holistic view of all your investments in different accounts at various places.
 Some brokers offer functionality to track investments held elsewhere.
 I use the Full View feature from Fidelity.

 Many bloggers recommend Empower (formerly Personal Capital) because Empower pays bloggers for referrals.
 I’m not paid by Fidelity to write this.
-I’m only writing as a Fidelity customer.
+I’m only writing as a long-time Fidelity customer.

-Hosted by eMoney
+Powered by eMoney

 Activate Full View